yiqun-liu/Algo-Lab-ETHz/README.md

 - A non-void function without a return statement works fine on my own PC, but sometimes caused a TL in OJ
   - always compile with `-Wall` option
 - C's `qsort` once caused a 'forbidden'.
 However, C++'s `std::sort` works fine...

+## TODO

+- Upload previous codes & notes

+- Rewrite PotW - "Attack of the Clones" using Yu Fei's idea
+- Use binary search to accelerate W7 - radiation
+- Implement TA's idea, "From Russia With Love"; TA's comment on "london" --> README